thommiano/neural-doodle/README.rst

 Image Analogy
 -------------

-The algorithm is built for style transfer, but it can also handle making image analogies.
-Files are included in the `#/samples/` folder.
+The algorithm is built for style transfer, but can also generate image analogies that we call a ``#NeuralDoodle``.
+Example files are included in the ``#/samples/`` folder.
 Execute with these commands:

 .. code:: bash

-    # Synthesize a coastline in the style of Monet.
-Uses "*_sem.png" files for both images.
+    # Synthesize a coastline as if painted by Monet.
+This uses "*_sem.png" masks for both images.
-    python3 doodle.py --style samples/Monet.jpg --output samples/Coastline.jpg
+    python3 doodle.py --device=cpu --style samples/Monet.jpg --output samples/Coastline.jpg

-    # Generate a scene around a lake in the style of Renoir.
+    # Generate a scene around a lake in the style of a Renoir painting.
-    python3 doodle.py --style samples/Renoir.jpg --output samples/Landscape.jpg
+    python3 doodle.py --device=gpu0 --style samples/Renoir.jpg --output samples/Landscape.jpg

+Note the ``--device`` argument that lets you specify which GPU or CPU to use.
+The default is to use ``cpu``, if you have NVIDIA card setup with CUDA/CUDNN already try ``gpu0``.

 Installation & Setup
 --------------------

 This project requires Python 3.x.
-You'll also need `numpy` and `scipy` (numerical computing libraries) installed system-wide.
+You'll also need ``numpy`` and ``scipy`` (numerical computing libraries) installed system-wide.
 Afterwards, you can run the following commands from your terminal:

 .. code:: bash